Future Stars Friday review

-A review of the action so far from Future Stars Friday at the Breeders' Cup as Twilight Gleaming made all in the Juvenile Turf Sprint.
+A review of the action from Future Stars Friday at the Breeders' Cup as Americans dominated on the opening night at Del Mar.

+Trainer Christophe Clement won his first Breeders' Cup race as Pizza Bianca swept home late in the piece to land the Juvenile Fillies Turf.

+French-born Clement, a one-time assistant to Luca Cumani in Newmarket, has a vast array of big-race wins on his résumé in North American dating back to the early-90s but came into the 2021 meeting with a 0-41 record in Breeders' Cup events.

 Wesley Ward and Irad Ortiz Jr won a third straight Breeders' Cup Juvenile Turf Sprint at Del Mar with Twilight Gleaming.